-- (2) Represents restricted shares which vest in full four years following the award grant date.
+- (2) Represents restricted shares which generally vest in three or four years following the award grant date.
 Shares vest in full in the event of death or disability or upon a change in control of the Company.
-The Compensation Committee accelerated the vesting of all restricted shares held by Mr. Mischell and Mr. Jensen in connection with their retirements from the Company. - (3) Represents awards under the 2011 Equity Bonus Plan.
-Award payment based on the Company's growth in book value per share for the period beginning on the first day of the year award was granted compared to peer companies.
-For the awards granted in 2011, one award is based on a two year period, and one award is based on a three year period.
-The 2012 award is based on a three year period.
-Participants can receive up to a maximum of the amount shown denominated in dollars but paid in shares of Company common stock. - (4) The Compensation Committee accelerated the vesting and modified the option expiration dates for all options held by Mr. Mischell and Mr. Jensen in connection with their retirements from the Company.
+The Compensation Committee accelerated the vesting of all restricted shares held by Mr. Evans in connection with their retirements from the Company. - (3) Represents awards under the Senior Executive Equity Bonus Plan.
+Award payment based on the Company's growth in book value per share compared to peer companies.
+Awards granted to C. H. Lindner III and S. C. Lindner are based on growth in book value per share compared to the peer companies over three year periods.
+Awards granted to J. E. Consolino and J. B. Berding in 2013 are based on growth in book value per share compared to the peer companies over one, two and three year periods.
+Participants can receive up to a maximum of the amount shown denominated in dollars but paid in shares of Company common stock. - (4) The Compensation Committee accelerated the vesting and modified the option expiration dates for all options held by Mr. Evans in connection with his retirement as an employee of the Company.